Schepp/CSS-Filters-Polyfill/README.md

 and

-* iOS 6+ Safari/Chrome and
+* iOS 6+ Safari/Chrome
-* Firefox 4+ on Mobile
+* Firefox 4+ on Mobile (albeit slow) and
 * IE on Windows Phone 7, which just supports grayscale.

 Not supported are IE 10(!), Opera and Opera Mini, as well as Chrome on Android.

 ###A word regarding IE 10###

 Why is IE 6 - 9 supported, but not IE10?
 Well, since Microsoft decided to switch sides and to now follow standards, they killed their old proprietary filters in IE 10 which I rely on for emulation.
 On the other hand they introduced the real CSS filters, but those are limited to a usage inside SVGs.
 They cannot be applied to HTML-elements.
-This is why we are left at the end with no support.
+This is why we are left at the end with no hook/support at all :(

 If CSS filters are super important for you in IE 10, meaning more important than other improvements of the platform, you could kick IE 10 back into IE 9 mode where all of the proprietary filters are turned back on.
 You can do this by setting the following `<meta>` in the `<head>`: